 Alternatively, securing a new mortgage provides the opportunity to renegotiate terms and possibly secure a lower interest rate or better conditions suited to your financial situation.
 This option requires settling your existing mortgage repayments and starting anew with a different mortgage provider, if preferable.

-In both scenarios, it’s important to assess the financial implications, including potential fees involved in transferring or acquiring mortgages, to make sure the decision aligns with your long-term financial goals.
+In both scenarios, it’s important to assess the financial implications, including potential fees involved in transferring or acquiring mortgages, to ensure the decision aligns with your long-term financial goals.

 How Does a Mortgage When You Move Work?